thepracticaldev/1pr/README.md

 1. (optionally add your github.io subdomain or other domains where you can access your site as an authorised OAuth redirect domain)
 1. serve your files
 1. navigate to your 1pr homepage
-1. click the sign in button in the top right to sign in with GitHub and generate a database account for yourself
+1. click the sign in button in the sidebar to sign in with GitHub and generate a database account for yourself
 1. go to the users panel of the authentication section of the Firebase console and copy the `uid` for your newly-generated account
 1. go to the data panel of the database section and:
    1. add a node named `admins` as a child of the root node